Information Literacy Framework for Philadelphia University:

 bullet

-Locate a website using Gutman Library’s Internet Resource pages
+Locate a website using Gutman Library’s Resource pages

 bullet